Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 Figure~\ref{fig:h-BN_fig1}(c) shows momentum-resolved $\Delta \epsilon^{-1}_{\vb{00}}(\vb{q})$ for selected photocarrier concentrations.
 Even modest densities produce a marked reduction at long wavelengths, with $\Delta \epsilon^{-1}_{\vb{00}}(\vb{q}) \to 0$ as $|\vb{q}| \to 0$, while changes near the BZ boundary are weaker.
 To highlight this, Fig.~\ref{fig:h-BN_fig1}(d) reports the isotropic average

 with $\vb{q} = |\vb{q}|(\cos\theta,\sin\theta)$.
 The average shows that the inverse dielectric function vanishes linearly as $|\vb{q}| \to 0$ for all concentrations considered, i.e., the total static inverse dielectric function also vanishes linearly at long wavelength, consistent with metallic behavior in two dimensions.
-Increasing photocarrier density strengthens this trend and enhances anisotropy away from the zone center [Fig.~\ref{fig:h-BN_fig1}(c)], supporting the picture of a hot electron–hole plasma that efficiently screens the long-range Coulomb interaction.
+Increasing photocarrier density strengthens this trend and enhances anisotropy away from the zone center (Fig.~\ref{fig:h-BN_fig1}(c)), supporting the picture of a hot electron-hole plasma that efficiently screens the long-range Coulomb interaction.

 The resulting changes in electronic density and screening have direct consequences for electronic properties and lattice dynamics.
 We first assess band-structure changes induced by photoexcited carriers by solving Eqs.~\eqref{eq:renorm_eig2} and \eqref{eq:fermi_distribution}--\eqref{eq:electron_hole_momentum_densities} self-consistently.
-In the quasi-equilibrium state with time-independent occupations, the quasiparticle renormalization is also time independent, and only the Fan–Migdal and COHSEX terms contribute [Eqs.~\eqref{eq:Delta_sigma_GW_diag} and \eqref{eq:fan_migdal_diagonal}].
+In the quasi-equilibrium state with time-independent occupations, the quasiparticle renormalization is also time independent, and only the Fan-Migdal and COHSEX terms contribute (Eqs.(S28) and (S29) in the Supplementary Information).
 The dominant effect arises from COHSEX, which reflects the modified screening and leads to significant band-structure renormalization.